ManuelElizaldi/SisyphusCorner/Programming/Cloud Computing/Week 1/Day 5.md

 Serverless architecture -> you just write code and send it to the cloud and the cloud is responsible for it to work (how the fuck?)

 API Gateway -> Expose the same service to web and mobile applications.
 Sits in front of the application to handle the security.
-You communicate with the server, authenticate and if successful the backend will communicate back
+You communicate with the server, authenticate and if successful the back end will communicate back

 Console -> monitors the infrastructure